How is a Cosmetic Mole Removal Performed?

 How are Moles Removed?

-Cosmetic mole removal is a simple procedure that can be done during a regular office visit at either Sunflower Dermatology’s Riverside or St. Joseph’s offices.
+Cosmetic mole removal is a simple procedure that can be done during a regular office visit at either Epiphany Dermatology’s Riverside or St. Joseph’s offices.

 After the mole is removed, it will be evaluated under the microscope for skin cancer.
 If cancer cells are present, the dermatologist will alert the patient.
 The dermatology team will work closely with the patient to create an individualized treatment plan with a goal of safely eradicating their skin cancer.